imran8102/imran8102/README.md

-Hi there! 👋
-My name is imran, and I am an enthusiastic software developer currently diving deep into front-end development.
-With a strong foundation in programming and a passion for creating dynamic and visually appealing projects, I am on an exciting journey to become a Full Stack Developer.

 🚀 Skills and Experience
 - C# and .NET Development: I've built a console application focusing on university management systems, showcasing my problem-solving abilities and attention to detail.
 I also developed a partially completed e-commerce project named Pushineh, further enhancing my expertise in building practical software solutions.
 - Front-End Development: I actively work on projects using Tailwind CSS and JavaScript, creating responsive and interactive web applications.